Max Emerson: Acting

 As well as acting in Earwig and DipSpit, Emerson has appeared in single episodes of the TV series Glee (the season 5 finale "The Untitled Rachel Berry Project"), Hit the Floor, The Real O'Neals and Eastsiders, and of the web series Coffee House Chronicles and the movie made from it.

 From September 7 to 24, 2017, he starred as Mitchell in Douglas Carter Beane's comedy play The Little Dog Laughed at the Red House Arts Center in Syracuse, New York.
 A local reviewer said each of the four actors in the play "brings a memorable, engaging performance", and that Emerson "delivers the role of a sweet, confused, and occasionally thoughtless young star with sensitivity and kindness".

 Writing

-Emerson wrote an autobiography, Hot Sissy – Life Before Flashbulbs, describing his teenage years growing up in a "redneck" area of Florida.
+Emerson's first novel, Hot Sissy – Life Before Flashbulbs, is autobiographical.
+It follows his teenage years growing up in "redneck" Florida.
 Hot Sissy was released as an e-book and in a limited print run of 500 hardcover copies in December 2014.
 The limited editions were each signed and came with an original Polaroid picture.

+His second novel, The Sparkle Club, follows a gay baiting influencer and social justice warrior.
+He get himself cancelled so hard that he's forced into a summer of community service in rural Ohio... while living with the family whose lives he destroyed.

+Both e-books are free for students through Max's website.